peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 * [evaluate](#H3DU.PiecewiseCurve_evaluate)<br>TODO: Not documented yet.
 * [fitRange](#H3DU.PiecewiseCurve_fitRange)<br>Creates a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to fit the given range.
-* [fromCardinalSpline](#H3DU.PiecewiseCurve.fromCardinalSpline)<br>Creates a piecewise curve made up of B-spline curves from the control points of a cardinal spline.
+* [fromCatmullRomSpline](#H3DU.PiecewiseCurve.fromCatmullRomSpline)<br>Creates a piecewise curve made up of B-spline curves from the control points of a cubic Catmull-Rom spline.
 * [fromHermiteSpline](#H3DU.PiecewiseCurve.fromHermiteSpline)<br>Creates a piecewise curve made up of B-spline curves from the control points of a Hermite spline.
+* [fromTCBSpline](#H3DU.PiecewiseCurve.fromTCBSpline)<br>Creates a piecewise curve made up of B-spline curves from the control points of a
+TCB spline (tension/continuity/bias spline, also known as Kochanek-Bartels spline).
 * [getCurves](#H3DU.PiecewiseCurve_getCurves)<br>Gets a reference to the curves that make up this piecewise curve.
 * [getLength](#H3DU.PiecewiseCurve_getLength)<br>Convenience method for getting the total length of this curve.
 * [getPoints](#H3DU.PiecewiseCurve_getPoints)<br>Gets an array of positions on the curve at fixed intervals